-Interactive Board Game for Learning Music Theory
+Interactive Game for Learning Music Theory

 Stage of Development:

 - Fun – an engaging way to learn a challenging subject, as students help each other learn

-- Comprehensive – to win, players must pull many aspects of music theory together;
+- Comprehensive – to win, players must pull many aspects of music theory together

-- Covers intermediate to advanced level concepts;
+- Covers intermediate to advanced level concepts

-- Can be replayed to navigate multiple variables;
+- Can be replayed to navigate multiple variables

-- Includes an answer key to facilitate and reinforce learning.
+- Includes an answer key to facilitate and reinforce learning

 "Not only are my students getting a kick out of playing Tricia’s game in our video-chat lessons, but now my music teacher Facebook friends are all wanting to play it, too."